 Please do not submit additional copies without first clearing this with the EIC team (see Submission Guidelines for contact information).

-Remember, by rule all your entries will be disqualified if you exceed the allowable number.
+Remember, by Rule 5 all your entries may be disqualified if you exceed the allowable number.

 My images don't look the same on the projector - why?

-There are two likely possibilities: either your own monitor is not correct (did you calibrate it?) or you're seeing limitations of the projector system.
+There are three likely possibilities: (1) your own monitor is incorrect, (2) you forgot to convert to sRGB color profile, or (3) you're seeing limitations of the projector system.

 If your own monitor is not calibrated, or you're using an inferior monitor such as a laptop LCD screen, there is a strong possibility that your images will look different when projected.

-The Canon SX-50 projector is highly rated for photography, but has limitations - in particular the low dynamic range and steep gamma curve.
+The Canon Realis projector is highly rated for photography, but has limitations - in particular the low dynamic range and steep gamma curve.